andrew-scorchsoft/scorchsoft-quick-whisper/README.md

    pip install -r requirements.txt
    ```

 4. The app will prompt you for your OpenAI API key on first run.
-Alternatively, you can pre-configure it in `config/credentials.json`:
+Alternatively, you can put a plaintext key in `config/credentials.json` and it will be encrypted the first time the app starts:

    ```json
    {